 Commercial truck accidents take thousands of lives in the U.S. each year.
 According to the Federal Motor Carrier Safety Administration, 4,657 fatal accidents involved large trucks in 2017.
 In 82% of these accidents, the fatalities were occupants of the passenger vehicles, not the large trucks.
 You may not be able to avoid driving near trucks in Georgia, but you may have the power to prevent a crash.
-Follow a few safety guidelines and best practices around 18-wheelers to reduce your risk of a collision.
+Here, our truck accident attorneys in Atlanta share safety guidelines and best practices around 18-wheelers to reduce your risk of a collision.

 Respect the No Zone